wttech/aemc-ansible/README.md

 1. Vars

    All configuration options available for AEM Compose CLI are also supported in Ansible.
+There are two ways to define configuration.

-   It is only needed to nest config values under `aem` Ansible variable defined anywhere e.g in the playbook or custom role (according to own [preferences](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_variables.html#where-to-set-variables)).
+   The first way is **nesting config values** under `aem_config_dict` Ansible variable defined anywhere e.g in the playbook or custom role (according to own [preferences](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_variables.html#where-to-set-variables)).
    This special variable is passed to all AEM Compose modules automatically for the sake of simplicity.

    ```yaml